LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

    :end-before: chunk-shellsort-better-end
    :linenos:

+An interesting exercise is to use something like the prime numbers for jump sizes.
+There are many
+techniques used to tune Shell Sort using prime numbers.

+..  george, were you saying only start the prime numbers after you get jumps well into the
+    thousands?

+	In our testing (below)
+	data sets through size 50,000 do fairly well with 4-6 intervals.
+Higher order data sets will require more intervals.

 Shell sort is a complex sorting algorithm to make "work well", which is why it is not seen often in practice.
 It is, however, making a bit of a comeback in embedded systems.